Planning & Development

 The City of Horn Lake Office of Planning & Development reviews plans, approves permits, and issues business licenses on a daily basis.
 It is a goal of the department, along with the entire city, to make southern hospitality a priority, while maintaining professionalism and respect.
 Customers are able to submit requests/complaints directly to this office, as these are then passed to the correct department to be handled.

-Vacant, Planning Director
+Willie Davidson, Planning Director

 Dawn Forbes, Deputy Clerk, Planning To schedule a building inspection, call Dawn Forbes at

 For all permit applications and forms, please click here.

 The City’s Comprehensive Plan and Zoning Ordinances are maintained by this department, including sign regulations, design standards, and the historic overlay district.

 The Assistant Planner takes on the responsibility of approving zoning for proposed developments and businesses, using the approved Zoning Map of the City of Horn Lake.

 The Building Inspector reviews and approves plans; works closely with the Storm Water Coordinator and collaborates with the Fire Inspector to ensure safety during construction and completion of buildings and structures.

 If you are interested in opening a business in Horn Lake, please feel free to contact us for a meeting or simply to ask questions.
 To begin the process of opening a business here, take a look at the Building Occupancy Checklist.